bufbuild-ru/docs/docs/configuration/v1/buf-yaml/index.md

 # buf.yaml v1 config file

+::: tip Note
-::: tip This file now has a `v2` configuration available.
+This file now has a `v2` configuration available.
 See the [v2 `buf.yaml` reference](../../v2/buf-yaml/) and the [migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the new configuration and migration instructions.
 :::

 The `buf.yaml` file defines a [module](../../../cli/modules-workspaces/), and is placed at the root of the Protobuf source files it defines.
 The placement of the `buf.yaml` configuration tells `buf` where to search for `.proto` files and how to handle imports.This file contains [lint](../../../lint/rules/) and [breaking change](../../../breaking/rules/) rules, and if applicable, the name of your module and a list of dependencies.